-2 Second, you must possess an attitude of obedience unto God.
-Before you can achieve complete obedience, you must have an attitude of obedience.
-In your approach to the commissions God gives you, you must—in addition to approaching them with conscience and rationality—also be able to seek the truth, to understand God’s will, and you must be capable of an attitude of obedience irrespective of what kind of environment you are in, regardless of the events that befall you.
-Which is to say, you accept that God’s words are right, you take God’s words as the truth, you take God’s words as the principle of your practice, and even if you have a poor grasp of the principle, you can abide by it as if clinging to doctrine.
+2 Secondly, one must possess an attitude of submission to God.
+Before you can completely submit, you must have a submissive attitude.
+In your approach to the commissions God entrusts to you, you must, in addition to treating them with conscience and rationality, also be able to seek the truth, understand God’s will, and be able to have a submissive mindset, irrespective of what kind of environment you are in and regardless of what might happen to you.
+That is, you must accept that God’s words are right, take them as the truth, and adopt them as the principle behind your practice; and, even if you have a poor grasp of this principle, you must still be able to abide by it as if clinging to a rule.
 This is a kind of attitude.

-3 Once you possess an attitude of obedience, further changes in your words, conduct and behavior will soon follow.
-And what will these changes be?
-God will consider you to be basically honest.
-Less of your words and conduct will involve deliberate lies; 80% of what you say will be true.
-Sometimes, because of bad habits, or the environment you are in, or certain other reasons, you will accidentally tell a lie, and you will feel bad inside, and then you will repent and confess before God, and when such things happen to you again, they won’t be as bad, your state will get better and better, and God will look upon you as basically honest.
+3 Once you possess a submissive attitude, further changes in your words, conduct, and behavior will soon follow.
+What will these changes be?
+God will consider you to be generally honest.
+Less of your speech and conduct will involve deliberate lies; 80% of what you say will be true.
+Sometimes, due to the scumminess within you, the environment you are in, or certain other reasons, you will accidentally tell a lie.
+You will feel bad inside, and will later repent and confess your mistake before God.
+Afterward, you will change, and start telling fewer and fewer lies; your state will gradually improve, and in God’s view, you will have become generally honest.

-4 God requires that people have a heart of repentance.
-At every stage—whether it is when God disciplines or chastens you, or when He reminds and exhorts you—if, when a conflict occurs between you and God, you continue to cling to your own ideas and viewpoints, and there is no rectification of your misunderstandings, blame, and disobedience toward God—if you do not turn yourself around—then God will remember you.
-You must turn yourself around and put aside your ideas and intentions.
-When you have such a heart, then this will naturally also be an attitude of obedience.
-That you are able to turn yourself around proves your recognition of the identity of the Creator, your recognition of His substance.
+4 God requires people to be repentant.
+At every stage—whether when God is disciplining or chastising you, or when He is reminding and exhorting you—if, upon the occurrence of a conflict between you and God, you continue to cling to your own ideas and viewpoints, and there is no rectification of the misunderstandings, blame, and disobedience you have toward God—if you do not turn yourself around, then God will eliminate you.
+If you can turn yourself around, putting aside your own ideas and motives, and you have this sort of intent, then this, too, is an attitude of submission; it is an acknowledgment and affirmation of the fact that the Lord of creation is the truth, the way, and the life.
+This is evidence of your recognition of the Creator’s identity and essence.
 God considers this especially important.

-5 When you do not live by your own feelings, when you do not live by your life philosophies, but live by the words spoken by God, by the principles given to you by God, by the duty given to you by God, and the path of practice, the path you should walk, told to you by God, irrespective of how God treats you or whether God heeds you, doing what you ought to do, then God shall recognize you.
-Once you have fulfilled these things—once you have your recognition of the identity of the Creator, your responsible attitude toward your own duty, and an attitude of being able to turn yourself around in how you approach the truth—God shall carry out the work of judgment and chastisement in you, and it is from here that your salvation begins.
+5 When you do not live by your own feelings or philosophies on how to live in the world, but instead live by the words spoken by God, by the principles He has given to you, by the duty He has entrusted to you, and by the path of practice and the path you should walk told to you by God, and you do so irrespective of how God treats you, just doing what you ought to do, then God shall recognize you.
+Once you have fulfilled these things—a recognition of the Creator’s identity, a responsible attitude toward your own duty, and the mindset of being able to turn yourself around in your approach to the truth—God shall carry out the work of judgment and chastisement in you, and thus commences your salvation.